9 FAM 504.3

 (1) (U) Posts must return promptly to the Department any visa allocations (both preference and DV) that have not been used during the authorized month.
 Preference and diversity numbers may be returned on the same Report 22.
-The Report 22 must be dispatched no later than the fifth calendar day of each month.
+The Report 22 must be dispatched no later than the fifth business day of each month.
 (See paragraph c below regarding return of numbers used for issuance of visas that were not subsequently used for admission to the United States.)

 (2) (U) Sample Report 22 - Monthly Returns of Unused Visa Numbers:

 c.
 (U) Recaptured Visas: A recaptured visa is a visa that is known to have not been used (e.g., the bearer died or was unable to travel during the validity period).
 Such visas should be recaptured and the visa number returned to the Department unless the same applicant wants to replace his or her visa during the same fiscal year.
 (See 9 FAM 504.10-5.)